alanshaw/w3name/README.md

 ## More Information

 This is a protocol for IPNS over HTTP.
-This is backed by IPNS records, in the future we _could_ publish these to the DHT for resolution via IPFS and we _could_ listen for updates from users publishing records to the DHT.
+It is backed by IPNS records.
+In the future we _could_ publish these to the DHT for resolution via IPFS and we _could_ listen for updates from users publishing records to the DHT.

-Since IPNS distribution and resolution is not yet performant, resolving records via the HTTP API will _not_ use the DHT and will return the "current" cached record for a given key.
+Caveats apply: Since IPNS distribution and resolution using the IPFS DHT is not yet performant, resolving records via the HTTP API will _not_ use the DHT and will return the "current" cached record (in Web3.Storage) for a given key.
 Likewise, publishing a record via the HTTP API will _not_ cause it to be published to the IPFS DHT i.e. records _must_ be created/updated via the HTTP API for up to date resolution via the HTTP API.

+The important thing is that the name records in use here do not lock a user into dotStorage, they are just IPNS records that are byte for byte compatible with the IPNS records you'd publish via IPFS.
+They're also generated with the default IPFS keypair configuration and we use the same "Key ID" to address them.
+You can even use your IPFS private key from `~/.ipfs/config`.
+If we ever connect Web3.Storage to the IPNS publishing/distribution used in IPFS then you'd be able to publish name record updates via the Web3.Storage API or `ipfs name publish ...`.

 ## DB Schema